Methylfolate vs. Folic Acid: Which is Better?

 Short answer: Methylfolate is better and more efficient than folic acid.
 Let's get scientific for a moment, and explain why:

-We're all born with the MTHFR gene that our parents passed down to us.
+We're all born with the MTHFR gene2 that our parents passed down to us.
 It is responsible for producing the enzyme that helps to convert folic acid and some folate (from dietary sources) into the active form,methylfolate.
 Methyfolate (5MTHF) plays a vital role in a biochemical process called methylation.*

-Methylation is the production, detoxification, and DNA protection system that almost every cell of our body depends on.
+Methylation3 is the production, detoxification, and DNA protection system that almost every cell of our body depends on.
 It's a biochemical process that occurs more than 1 billion times per second to keep us alive and healthy.
-Unfortunately, about 60% of people in the US have a genetic mutation that makes it challenging for the body to create enough methylfolate.
+Unfortunately, about 60% of people in the US have a genetic mutation4 that makes it challenging for the body to create enough methylfolate.
 Now, if methylation is impaired, unmetabolized folic acid may build up in the bloodstream.

 So, What’s the Problem With Too Much Folic Acid?